SPINAL DECOMPRESSION IN JACKSONVILLE FL NON-SURGICAL, SAFE, AND EFFECTIVE TREATMENT

-Depending on the extent of the therapy needed due to severity of the condition, the patients will require at least 1-3 treatments a week for the first month.
-We typically re-evaluate after every month to see what the progress.
+Depending on the extent of the therapy needed due to the severity of the condition, the patients will require at least 1-3 treatments a week for the first month.
+We typically re-evaluate after every month to see what the progress is.

 The patients will typically undergo 12 – 30 sessions for traction/decompression treatments depending on how bad the spine condition is.
 We will assess this with x-rays and feedback from the patient as treatment progresses.

-The treatment session will also include additional therapy such as electrical stimulation, manual soft tissue, adjustments, and kineseo taping.
+The treatment session will also include additional therapy such as electrical stimulation, manual soft tissue adjustments, and Kinesio taping.
 A complete session can last between 30-45 minutes.